awhelanUCD/solids4foam/README.md

 ### What is this fork?

-This fork reprensents an extension of solids4foam to incorporate various to incorporate various damage and fracture mechancis models coupled with both linear (small-strain) elastic, elasto-plastic and non-linear (large strain) elasto-plastic models to characterise the deformation.
+This fork reprensents an extension of solids4foam to incorporate various damage and fracture mechancis models coupled with both linear (small-strain) elastic, elasto-plastic and non-linear (large strain) elasto-plastic models to characterise the deformation.

 ##  Material Models
 The following material models are given: